shahzadali21/MRI_Connectivity_Metrics_for_AD_Diagnosis_and_Staging/README.md

-# Alzheimer's Disease (AD) Classification - Machine Learning Pipeline
+# A Systematic Study on the Integration of Advanced MRI Connectivity Metrics for Alzheimer’s Disease Diagnosis and Staging and Longitudinal Cognitive Decline Prediction

 ## Project Overview
-This project implements a machine learning pipeline for the classification of Alzheimer's Disease (AD) into different diagnostic categories: Cognitively Normal (CN), Mild Cognitive Impairment (MCI), and Dementia.
-The pipeline supports both binary classification (CN vs. Dementia) and three-level classification (CN vs. MCI vs. Dementia) using various machine learning models.
-It includes preprocessing of multimodal data (clinical, TCK metrics, and graph theory metrics), model training, optimization, voting, explainability, and final model comparison.
+This project implements a machine learning pipeline for the Alzheimer's Disease Stage classification (DSC) and Longitudinal Cognitive Decline Prediction (LCDP) in terms of delta MMSE.
+The pipeline supports both binary classification (CN-ADD, CN-MCI, MCI-ADD) and three-level classification (CN-MCI-ADD) using various machine learning models.
+It includes preprocessing of multimodal data (demographic, Morphometric (MO), Miscrostructial (MO), and Graph Theory (GT) features), model training, optimization, Ensemble Learning, eXplainability (XAI).

 ## Project Structure
 - **preprocessing.py**: Handles the preprocessing of clinical data, including feature scaling and train-test splitting.
+- **model_optimization.py**: Selects top-performing models and optimizes their hyperparameters via five-fold CV using GridSearchCV.
 - **model_training.py**: Trains various machine learning models and evaluates their performance on the test set.
-- **model_optimization.py**: Selects top-performing models and optimizes their hyperparameters using GridSearchCV.
-- **voting.py**: Implements voting classifiers using the top-performing models from both the initial and optimized models.
+- **voting.py**: Implements ensemble classifier using the top-performing models from both the optimized models.
 - **final_comparison.py**: Compares the performance of all models (initial, optimized, and voting classifiers) and generates visualizations.
 - **main.py**: Orchestrates the entire pipeline, running all steps in sequence.